naggie/dstask/README.md

 1. Copy the executable (from the [releases page][1]) to somewhere in your path, named `dstask` and mark it executable. `/usr/local/bin/` is suggested.
 1. Enable bash completions by copying `.bash-completion.sh` into your home directory and sourcing it from your `.bashrc`.
 There's also a zsh completion script.
 1. Set up an alias in your `.bashrc`: `alias task=dstask` or `alias t=dstask` to make task management slightly faster.
+1. Create or clone a ~/.dstask git repository for the data, if you haven't already: `mkdir ~/.dstask && git -C ~/.dstask init`.

 # Moving from Taskwarrior